Apple's new iPad Pro is thin and fast, but the software needs an update

 Apple's "Stage Manager" feature was supposed to make it easier to run multiple apps and switch between them, but it's still too confusing and clunky.
 Apps should open in separate windows and minimize just like on a Mac.
 And, since the M-series processors also power Macs, we should be able to run Mac apps, too.

-Lastly, I wish the iPads Pro supported an always-on display like Apple's iPhones Pro.
+Last, I wish the iPad Pro supported an always-on display like Apple's iPhone Pro.
 It would let me glance at the iPad to see notifications, music, widgets and more.
 However, the iPad's screen refresh rate bottoms out at 10hz instead of 1hz, which means it would still refresh too often and drain more power.

 Should you buy the 2024 iPad Pro?